Solo road trip? Yeah!

 The Acadian Coastal Drive, New Brunswick, Canada

-Why go?
-Meet the Acadians, a fiercely proud people who have survived against all odds.
-The Acadians are descendants of the first French to colonize North America.
-In 1755 the British tried to oust them.
-Many left and in Louisiana the Acadians became Cajuns.
-Those who stayed or returned have declared Caraquet to be their capitol.
-On this drive you'll enjoy spectacular ocean views, the warmest ocean beaches north of Virginia and dozens of small harbours where you can watch the catch come in and, in season, buy lobster for a song.
-But there are also restaurants that feature Acadian food, the Acadian Village near Caraquet to give you a history of the people and Le Pays de la Sangouine which offers activities and entertainment springing from the novels of Antonine Maillet, a famous Acadian author.
+On this solo road trip you'll enjoy spectacular ocean views, the warmest ocean beaches north of Virginia, and dozens of small harbors where you can watch the catch come in and, in season, buy lobster for a song.
+But there are also restaurants that feature Acadian food, the Acadian Village near Caraquet to give you a history of the people, and Le Pays de la Sangouine, which offers activities and entertainment springing from the novels of Antonine Maillet, a famous Acadian author.
 If you go in August don't miss the Tintamarre on August 15th.
-And, of course, the Canadian dollar makes it more affordable than going abroad for Canadians and a great deal for anyone coming from the US, UK or Europe.
+And, of course, the Canadian dollar makes it more affordable than going abroad for Canadians and a great deal for anyone coming from the US, UK, or Europe.

-Planning your trip: Moncton is the natural starting point for this road trip.
-You can get there by plane, train or bus.
+Moncton is the natural starting point for this road trip.
+You can get there by plane, train, or bus.
 You can also rent a car or drive your own to your starting point.
-There are more details on what to do, where to stay and eat in the posts here:
+There are more details on what to do, and where to stay and eat in the posts here: